-The objective of Perspectief is to contribute to the creation of economic opportunities for the Netherlands presented by the four societal themes and KETs in the new top sector policy, by:
+The objective of Perspectief is to contribute to the creation of economic opportunities for the Netherlands presented by the four societal themes and the KETs in the mission-driven innovation policy of the Ministry of Economic Affairs and Climate Policy, by:

-- 1. Developing scientifically excellent knowledge leading to new technology relevant to industry and society through a multidisciplinary approach; - 2.
+- Developing scientifically excellent knowledge leading to new technology relevant to industry and society through a multidisciplinary approach; - 2.
 Building close and lasting alliances within consortia comprised of multiple knowledge institutions, companies and social organisations; - Creating more focus and mass (coherence) in research on thematic areas and KETs relevant to the Netherlands in order to create strong, internationally distinctive positions in Dutch industry and the knowledge infrastructure; and - 4.
 Promoting valorisation of the resulting knowledge by users and end users.

-Ideally, the entire user chain should be involved, enabling the consortium to achieve social and economic impact.
-Such cooperation could be between academic institutions and companies (including SMEs, start-ups and scale-ups), TO2 institutes, university medical centres, social parties (e.g. NGOs, charities), relevant ministries, national and regional government, universities of applied sciences and other bodies.
+Ideally, the entire user chain should be involved, enabling the consortium to achieve societal and economic impact.
+Such cooperation could be between academic institutions and companies (including SMEs, start-ups and scale-ups), TO2 institutes, university medical centres, civil society organisations (e.g. NGOs, charities), relevant ministries, national and regional government, universities of applied sciences and other bodies.